MCP Server

 link_thoughts, delete_thought, delete_edge — are not registered at all,

 so they are never advertised to the client.
-The six read tools, all three
+The eight read tools, all three

 resources, and all three prompts remain available.